-The use referred to in paragraph 1 of the present Article shall include: making, offering, putting on the market, importing, exporting or using the product containing the design or a product to which the design has been applied or stocking such a product for those purposes.
+The use referred to in paragraph 1 of the present Article shall include in particular: making, offering, putting on the market, importing, exporting or using the product containing the design or a product to which the design has been applied or stocking such a product for those purposes.

-Should the disclosure of the registered design be deferred pursuant to Article 35 of the present Law, the design holder shall be entitled to prevent other persons from taking actions referred to in paragraph 2 of the present Article, if such actions are aimed at copying the registered design.
+Should the disclosure of the registered design be deferred pursuant to Article 35 of the present Law, for the duration of the deferment of publication, the holder of design shall be entitled to prevent other persons from taking actions referred to in paragraph 2 of the present Article, only if such actions are aimed at copying the registered design.